Presentations (Section 1)

 - Vaccine Count groups by the number of vaccines that were administered at the same time.

-- Vaccine Route groups by the possible vaccination routes.
+- Vaccine Route groups by the vaccination routes.

-- Vaccine Site groups by the possible vaccination sites.
+- Vaccine Site groups by the vaccination sites.

-- Vaccine Name groups by the possible vaccine brand names.
+- Vaccine Name groups by the vaccine brand names.

 - Administration groups by the type of organization that administered the vaccine.